FelixSchladt/OxideWM/docs/source/installation.rst

         make install

 You will require sudo privileges to install OxideWM.
-After installation you can quit your current X session, log out and oxide should be selectable as window manager in your login screen.
+After installation you can quit your current X session and log out.
+Subsequently Oxide should be selectable as window manager in your login screen.